TheForestGiraffe/Cpp_01/README.md

 C++ Module 01 from the 42 curriculum.
 Focus on memory management, references, pointers, and OOP in C++98.

+The project instructions can be found under the `/docs` folder.

 ## Exercises
 - ex00 → Zombie class
 - ex01 → Zombie horde (dynamic allocation)